 Our Favourite: Manchester City wins the Champions League in 2018-19

-Manchester City are the same team they were last season.
+Manchester City is the same team they were last season.
 Just one player arrived during the summer transfer window.
 Winger Riyad Mahrez joined for £60 million and his presence will add even more quality depth to Guardiola’s team.
 Manchester City’s single player purchase shows just how strong they already were.
-Manchester City were in no need to overhaul the squad or add a number of players.
-Despite being beaten in the quarterfinals last term by an inspired Liverpool, Manchester City are still one of the best teams in all of Europe.
+Manchester City was in no need to overhaul the squad or add a number of players.
+Despite being beaten in the quarterfinals the last term by an inspired Liverpool, Manchester City are still one of the best teams in all of Europe.

-Juventus may be Manchester City’s toughest task, if the two clubs meet.
+Juventus may be Manchester City’s toughest task if the two clubs meet.
 Ronaldo has made Juventus better and his mere presence improves the squad.
 Guardiola is a master of tactics, however.
 His ability to coach Manchester City through the tournament’s highs and lows will be key to the team winning the tournament.

 Manchester City will be the final team standing on June 1 at Atletico Madrid’s WANDA Metropolitano Stadium.
 Guardiola will mastermind the club’s first European cup win and years of waiting and spending will come to an end.